emollett/ci-cd-session/01-continuous-integration-practical.md

 git push -u origin main
 ```

-- get the App.js and app.css files from the folder in this repo
+- Get the App.js and app.css files from the folder in this repo
-- replace the standard create react app ones with these
+- Replace the standard create react app ones with these
-- run it, see it working, run the tests, fix the tests
+- Run it, see it working, run the tests, fix the tests
-- once you are happy, create a branch and commit to it and push the commit
+- Once you are happy, create a branch and commit to it and push the commit

 ```
 git branch part-1